olaf-ys/Spark-NLP-on-Yelp-Dataset/README.md

 **4. Sentiment Analysis**\
 Precise sentiment analysis plays a crucial part in helping businesses refine their services.
 However, it is quite a challenge to train a well-functional deep learning model from scratch since we have 7 million reviews and limited computational power as well as hardware.
 Therefore, using a pre-trained model is a commercial and feasible resolution.

 The pre-trained model I picked was 'sentimentdl_use_imdb' from Spark NLP.
-It is trained on classifying IMDB reviews into negative, positive, and neutral categories using `Universal Sentence Encoder`.
-The reason for choosing this model is because the length and tone of IBDM reviews are very similar to Yelp reviews.
+It is trained on classifying IMDb reviews into negative, positive, and neutral categories using `Universal Sentence Encoder`.
+The reason for choosing this model is because the length and tone of IMDb reviews are very similar to Yelp reviews.
 After applying the pre-trained model, I did the following analysis:

 First, I want to see how many reviews fall into each category of sentiment: